Sid911/sid911/README.md

 #### 🤔 What am I currently doing:
 - I am currently on a course by TCS and IBM called QUBIT, which explores more upon quantum computers.
-- I am also working on an application called summrize *(kinda stale atm)*
+- I am also working on an application called Summarize
-- Building a x16 bit CPU emulation
+- Building a x16 bit CPU emulation *(kinda stale atm)*
 - Fighting for college ! 👊🏻

 #### 💬 Ask me about